Titanic Collapsible Boat B: Occupants

 The full list of survivors who were on board Collapsible B is not known, and some of those who reached the boat died from exposure to the cold during the night.
-This is a list of known passengers and crew who were saved by the upside-down Collapsible B, accredited by Colonel Gracie, who was aboard.
-The rest of passengers have been individually referenced in their respective cells.
+This is a list of known passengers and crew who were saved by the upside-down Collapsible B. The rest of passengers have been individually referenced in their respective cells.

 The Titanic had three classes (First, Second, and Third), aside from the crew.
 No second-class passenger boarded Boat B.